HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Houdini

 You have likely heard of Houdini by now.
-Since [several Houdini specs have shipped in browsers](https://ishoudinireadyyet.com/), we figured it's time to see if they are actually used in the wild yet.
+Since [several Houdini specs have shipped in browsers](https://ishoudinireadyyet.com/), we figured it is time to see if they are actually used in the wild yet.
 Short answer: no. And now for the longer answer…

 First, we looked at the [Properties & Values API](https://developer.mozilla.org/en-US/docs/Web/API/CSS/RegisterProperty), which allows developers to register a custom property and give it a type, an initial value, and prevent it from being inherited.
 One of the primary use cases is being able to animate custom properties, so we also looked at how frequently custom properties are being animated.